VGVentures/very_good_engineering/src/content/docs/routing/routing.md

 If the app was relying on the `path` to navigate the user to the `FlutterNewsPage` and the older path (`/flutter-news`) was used in an external deep link (or if the newer path (`/technology/flutter/news`) was used but the user hasn't updated to the latest version of the app), the route would not be found.
 However, when relying on the route `name`, navigation would work in either situation.

 :::note
 The route's `name` and `path` values should live as `const` values within the page's widget class.
 Hard coded strings are used in these examples for readability.
+However, the `GoRoute`'s `name` and `path` should not reference the same value.
 :::

 #### Extension methods